Giosue Bellagambi: Huddersfield Town

-Salford City loan

 On 31 January 2023, Bellagambi joined EFL League Two side Salford City on loan until the end of the 2022–23 season.

+Following the conclusion of the 2023–24 season, Bellagambi was released by Huddersfield Town.

+Barnet

+On 11 October 2024, Bellagambi joined National League side Barnet.
+He made two appearances for the club before leaving at the end of the season by mutual consent.

+Ebbsfleet United

+Bellagambi joined Ebbsfleet United for the 2025-26 season, with compensation due to Barnet due to the player's age.

 International career

 Bellagambi attended youth training camps for England and Italy.
 He was first called up to the senior Uganda national team for a set of 2023 Africa Cup of Nations qualification matches in May 2022.
 He made his debut with Uganda in a 0–0 friendly tie with Libya on 21 September 2022.

 Personal life

 Bellagambi was born in England to an Italian father and Ugandan mother.
 His parents met while his father was travelling from Italy to watch Fiorentina vs Arsenal in the UEFA Champions League in October 1999.
 He attended Bishop Thomas Grant School in his secondary education where he further joined Arsenal on a scholarship.
+Bellagambi has a sister.
+Viola, who trained with Sutton United from 2017.